ra559/cis106/index.markdown

 ## Requirements
 * Access to a computer where Linux can be installed.
 The following are options:
   * A virtual machine (Preferred)
-  * A laptop/Desktop computer that you can wipe.
+  * A spare laptop/Desktop computer that you can formatted.
+For example:
+    * A mini PC
+    * An old PC
 * Access to Blackboard
 * A Github account
 * A Text editor.
-We will be using [VS Code](https://code.visualstudio.com/) but you can use whatever you want
+We will be using [VS Code](https://code.visualstudio.com/).
+You can use other text editors  but if you run into problems, I cannot provide help.
-* 2 Hours of study time
+* 2 Hours of study time - <b style="color:red;">MANDATORY</b>
 * Capable of adjusting to fast paced course
 * **For virtualization**
   * A decent PC that meets or exceeds these requirements:
-    * Quad-Core Processor or modern Dual-Core Processor 2.5 Ghz
+    * Quad-Core Processor
     * 8 Gb of RAM
     * Windows 10/11
     * 100 Gb of free space